 Source: [Mojtaba Nabipour], (2023).

-In this scenario α, β and γ are set to 0.4, 0.1 and 0.3, respectively.
-Figure 4 depicts that the method has captured the seasonality of the demand data reasonably.
+In this scenario α, β, and γ are set to 0.4, 0.1, and 0.3, respectively.
+The figure below shows that the method reasonably captures the seasonality of the demand data.

-Capturing Seasonality Component of the Time Series Using Holt-Winters Technique
+Capturing Seasonality Component of the Time Series Using the Holt–Winters Technique